Affiliate links on Android Authority may earn us a commission. Learn more.

 Netflix: Pricing, content, and everything else you need to know

-When it comes to streaming media, Netflix is the undisputable king.
-The company that started its run more than 20 years ago as a mail-order DVD rental service has since transformed its business model completely to match the ever-changing tech landscape.
+Though it has much stiffer competition than it once did, Netflix is still the indisputable king of streaming.
+The company, which launched more than 20 years ago, has since transformed its business model completely to match the ever-changing tech landscape.

 If you’re new to the platform or just want to learn more about how it all works, you’ve come to the right place.
-In this extensive guide to the world’s largest streaming platform, we’ll cover everything you need to know about Netflix.
-Want to get started with a free trial?
-Click the button below!
+In this extensive guide to the world’s largest premium streaming platform, we’ll cover everything you need to know about Netflix.
+Want to get started?
+Click the button below to sign up!

 What is Netflix?

 Netflix is the world’s leading premium media streaming platform, hosting thousands of films and TV series in nearly 200 countries and territories.

 Initially, a mail-order DVD rental service launched in 1997, the company quickly dominated the streaming sphere when it launched its subscription video-on-demand service a decade later in 2007, the same year that Hulu launched.

 The field has become quite a bit more crowded since then, and Netflix now competes with the likes of Amazon Prime Video, Max, Disney Plus, Apple TV Plus, and many more, including niche streamers like The Criterion Channel and Shudder.

 How much does Netflix cost?

 Netflix pricing has become one of its most controversial features, with frequent price hikes to cover the cost of new Netflix Originals and licensing deals.
 The cheapest plan in the US is the new Standard with Ads at $6.99 a month, with four to five minutes of ads per hour, and two 1080p resolution streams.
 The ad-free Basic plan, with 720p resolution and just one stream, has been phased out but it may still be available for $11.99 for existing subscribers.